jepser/typeform/readme.txt

 > <strong> Important </strong><br>
 > This plugin is for embedding forms created on typeform.com.
 (You can't edit them or see responses inside WordPress, sorry.)
 If you haven’t used Typeform before, you can try it out without signing up.
 Make sure you save your account!

+<strong> Next release </strong><br>
+* Integrate and sync with .com API, you will be able to connect your Typeform account to list your typeforms instead of pasting the url

 ------------